parlex/personalTV-ShowTracker/README.md

-# IMDB Schedule Parser
+# Personalized TV-Show tracker
-This is a program to get the dates of when your favourite shows airs.
+This is a program to get personalized information from imdb about the tv shows you like